Everyone loses some hair, but just how much hair loss is normal?

 If you are noticing more than 50-100 strands of hair falling out while shampooing or brushing your hair, or if follicles are actually coming out in large clumps of hair, it is time to visit your doctor.

 There are many different reasons that you could be losing large amounts of hair, including excessive stress, early signs of alopecia, or lack of essential vitamins in your diet.

 Excessive hair loss can also be a sign that something more serious is happening within your body.
 Different circumstances will relate to each patient.
 More and more women are dealing with hair loss problems than ever, and there are many different types of treatment and support available to help overcome this problem.

 How to prevent it

 There is no way to completely prevent hair loss, as it is a part of your body’s natural cycle.
 Shedding is necessary in order for new, healthy pieces of hair to grow in the old hair's place.

-In order to make sure that you are not losing large quantities of hair, reduce stress in your life, eat properly, and exercise on a daily basis.
-If you're losing hair in patches, then its time to seek support and see your doctor.
+In order to make sure that you are not losing large quantities of hair, reduce stress in your life, eat a nutrient-rich diet, drink plenty of water, and exercise on a daily basis.
+If you're losing hair in patches, then it's time to seek support and see your doctor.

 We have published many resources on this topic to help you narrow down what you may be dealing with, but it is always best to seek the the advice of your doctor.